 Portraits are all about the person or people you are photographing.
 Composition, therefore, will involve working with them on poses that will highlight what you are trying to achieve in your portrait.

 Posing your subject can be one of the tougher aspects of portraiture.
 It requires a separate competency from the rest of your photographer skill set.
 Guiding a model through poses demands at least a basic understanding of the human form and nonverbal communication.

 Moreover, posing men and women are quite different undertakings.
 You will need to know what kinds of poses are attractive and impactful for both.

 Establishing a good rapport with your subject is invaluable here.
 Without strong communication, frankly, you won’t be able to produce great images with your model.

 Ultimately, achieving fluency at posing requires as much practice and observation as mastering your camera.

-This beautiful lady was looking for a professional head shot and a portrait.
-I’m passionate to work with different Calgary businesses and to help them create their careers though social and professional photography.
+This beautiful lady was looking for a professional headshot and a portrait.
+I’m passionate to work with different Calgary businesses and helping them create their careers through social and professional photography.
 Irina wanted to have some images with wine accessories.
-Good to go with me, as I find very helpful when my clients know what they need.
+Good to go with me, as I find it very helpful when my clients know what they need.

 When shooting models, it’s your responsibility as the photographer to give them the guidance they need to look their best in front of the camera.
 This applies regardless of whether you’re shooting professional models or family members.

 Women’s poses in portraits traditionally have stressed the curves of the female form.
-In contrast with men’s poses, women’s avoid straight lines and hard angles.
+In contrast with men’s poses, women avoid straight lines and hard angles.